-What evidence can an Immigration Judge at the Immigration & Asylum Chamber usually accept?
+What evidence can an immigration judge at the Immigration & Asylum Chamber usually accept?

-Can an Immigration Judge always accept fresh evidence?
+Can an Immigration Judge accept fresh evidence?